arthurgassner/swissenergy-frontend/docs/deployment.md

 ## Basic VPS setup

-Now that we have our VPS, how do we access it?
+How can we access our newly-created VPS?

 During the renting-out process, the VPS provider -- here Infomaniak -- gave us a SSH private/public key pair.
 Knowing this private key, I can authenticate myself to our remote machine and access it -- through SSH -- over the internet.